 During the campaign week, the Global Alliance to Eliminate Lead Paint aims to:

 - Highlight countries and partners' efforts to prevent childhood lead poisoning; and

 - Urge further action to eliminate lead paint.

 The National Poisons Information Service (NPIS) is the UK Departments of Health approved, and Public Health England commissioned, national service that provides expert advice on all aspects of acute and chronic poisoning.

 The service comprises four individual Units, based in Birmingham, Cardiff, Edinburgh and Newcastle.
-Each Unit is staffed by Consultant Clinical Toxicologists and Specialists in Poisons Information who work together to provide a seamless national service that has been established for almost 50 years.
+Each Unit is staffed by Consultant Clinical Toxicologists and Specialists in Poisons Information who work together to provide a seamless national service that has been established for 50 years.